Registering for Courses

 Crossing Division Lines

-Upon completion of the first year curriculum, students can choose to register for classes in the day and/or evening division.
+Upon completion of the first year curriculum, students can choose to register for classes in the full-time and/or part-time division.

 The last day of classes marks the last day that a student can withdraw from a class.

 During the first two weeks of a Fall or Spring Semester, students may add courses to their schedules.
 Students must use PioneerWeb to make schedule changes during this time.
-After expiration of the drop/add period, students cannot add a course without special permission from the Assistant Dean of Student Affairs.
+After expiration of the drop/add period, students cannot add a course without special permission from the Assistant Dean of Student Affairs and the approval of hte individual professor.
 A student who wishes to add a course after the drop/add period has expired must complete an Add Petition, submit the petition to the Assistant Dean of Student Affairs, and secure permission from the Assistant Dean of Student Affairs.
 Students can find Add Petitions in the Student Affairs Office or here.

 Limitation on Out of Class Credits